shichao-ma/Insight_data_challenge/README.md

 # Insight Data Challenge

-This project is design for accomplishing [Insight Data Challenge](https://github.com/InsightDataScience/h1b_statistics), in which I am given a dataset that contains some information on H1B applications and need to write a program that does some simple counting without using canned solutuions.
+This project is design for accomplishing [Insight Data Challenge](https://github.com/InsightDataScience/h1b_statistics), in which I am given a dataset that contains some information on H1B applications and need to write a program that does some data aggregation without using canned solutuions.

 # Files